-During Black History Month, schools, libraries and communities around the country and world highlight amazing things that Black people have accomplished.
+During Black History Month, schools, libraries and communities highlight amazing things that Black people have accomplished.
 This month is also a dedicated time to teach and revisit history, and learn more about past and current issues.

 There are so many excellent resources and people who can help us understand elements of Black History.
 Here are some suggested resources: